-The draft Space Activities Bill 2017 (the Bill)16 makes it obligatory for the Indian government to introduce a framework that promotes 'every aspect' of space-related activities.
-The Bill identifies two principal reasons why space exploration should be carried out: first, for peaceful purposes; and second, in the interest of national security.
-Another feature of the Bill is that it requires the government to make broader policies but it does not directly render it responsible for investing in space infrastructure.
+The draft Space Activities Bill 2017 (the Bill)21 makes it obligatory for the Indian government to introduce a framework that promotes 'every aspect' of space-related activities.
+The Bill identifies two principal reasons why space exploration should be carried out: first, for peaceful purposes; and, second, in the interest of national security.
+Another feature of the Bill is that it requires the government to make broader policies, but it does not directly render it responsible for investing in space infrastructure.
 This aspect of the Bill (enumerated in Sections 3 and 4) makes it clear that the government only wants to regulate the sector and let the commercial industry develop by itself.

 One of the striking features of the Bill is its broad application.
 According to Section 1, it applies to all vessels, aircraft and airborne vehicles registered in India.
-Further, it also applies to space objects of 'Indian origin' and in relation to space objects that are registered in the national registry of space objects that is maintained by the Indian government.
+Further, it also applies to space objects of 'Indian origin' and in relation to space objects that are registered in the national registry of space objects, which is maintained by the Indian government.
 As the Bill does not define the term 'Indian origin', it is unclear what the government means by this term.

 ii Commercial space activities